orel-adivi/CorSys/docs/index.md

 - **[Style check](https://github.com/orel-adivi/CorSys/actions/workflows/style.yml)** - the coding style is
 automatically checked using Flake8, to match the PEP8 coding standard.
 - **[Vulnerabilities check](https://github.com/orel-adivi/CorSys/actions/workflows/vulnerabilities.yml)** - the
-updated code is check to ensure it does not contain any known vulnerability.
+updated code is checked to ensure it does not contain any known vulnerability.
 - **[Dependency review](https://github.com/orel-adivi/CorSys/actions/workflows/dependency-review.yml)** - the
-dependencies are reviewed to check for any security issue.
+dependencies are reviewed to check for any security issues.
 - **[Website](https://github.com/orel-adivi/CorSys/actions/workflows/website.yml)** - the
 [CorSys website](https://orel-adivi.github.io/CorSys/) is updated with the current information.
 - **[Dependabot](https://github.com/orel-adivi/CorSys/blob/main/.github/dependabot.yml)** - the dependency versions